 - Equifax (click “Submit a Dispute”)

 - TransUnion (click “Start Dispute”)

-This is when the “credit dispute letter” comes in.
-The sender will need to download and complete all fields of the form.
-Once completed, the letter will need to be mailed using certified mail to the applicable reporting agency.
-Their addresses are as follows:
+The sender will need to download and complete all fields on the Credit Report Dispute Letter.
+Once completed, the letter will need to be mailed using certified mail to the applicable reporting agency using one of the following addresses: